 So, what did we like with these two financial results presentations?
 Well, they both benefit from good branding.
 The Whitbread plc colour scheme runs throughout their presentation and is easily identifiable.
 Though we do miss the Costa colours that we noted last year with the Whitbread results presentation.

 And similarly, the Barclays colour scheme is readily identifiable.
-There's really no doubt that this is just like the Barclays results presentation we previewed earlier in the year.
+There’s really no doubt that this is just like the Barclays results presentation we previewed earlier in the year, or the Hollywood Bowl Group presentation.

 Both of the presentations use headings well.
 If we have a favourite, then we might opt for the Whitbread headings, but it’s a marginal call only.